What are they trying to do?

 Homer: Because you said so why?

-It's also possible the parent has become Genre Savvy enough to realize that children in general and their children in particular are born Rules Lawyers, so giving a reason why will only result in a barrage of objections, each of which they're going to have to argue tooth-and-nail.
+- It's also possible the parent are smart enough to realize that children in general and their children in particular are born Rules Lawyers, so giving a reason why will only result in a barrage of objections, each of which they're going to have to argue tooth-and-nail.
 Sometimes it's best to just refuse to play and go with the Unanswer, because this limits the possible objections pretty much to "It's not fair!" which has a built-in response ("Life Isn't Fair.")

-This is how fiat currency works, with the government taking the role of parents - the green piece of paper with the portrait of George Washington is worth one dollar because, essentially, the US government says so.note More specifically, it is good for settling outstanding debts in the United States, especially your tax bill - the IRS is not allowed to refuse your use of Federal Reserve notes as payment or else you can bring them to court and have your debt (taxes) cancelled by a judge.
-Here, though, it doesn't have the usual negative connotations that would normally be associated with this trope (unless you are a proponent of the gold standard) - indeed, there is no reserve currencynote Any currency that is held in large quantities by foreign governments - the big ones include the US dollar, the Euro, pound sterling, Swiss franc, and Japanese yen in the world today that is directly convertable to gold or any other commodity.
+- This is how fiat currency works, with the government taking the role of parents the green piece of paper with the portrait of George Washington is worth one dollar because, essentially, the US government says so.note Here, though, it doesn't have the usual negative connotations that would normally be associated with this trope (unless you are a proponent of the gold standard) indeed, there is no reserve currencynote in the world today that is directly convertible to gold or any other commodity.